robot reaching out toward judge gavel

 Understanding Artificial Intelligence

 Before diving into the ethical implications, it is important to have a clear understanding of what AI is and how it functions.
 AI refers to the simulation of human intelligence in machines that are programmed to perform tasks that typically require human intelligence.
 There are two main types of AI: Narrow AI, which is designed to perform specific tasks, and General AI, which possesses human-like cognitive abilities across various domains.
+The impact of AI is undeniable, with industries such as healthcare, finance, and manufacturing experiencing significant transformations.
+For instance, according to a study conducted by the Massachusetts Institute of Technology (MIT), the healthcare sector is expected to see a 48% annual growth rate of AI adoption, leading to improved diagnostics, personalized treatment plans, and better patient outcomes.

 Ethical Concerns in AI Development